rx-angular/rx-angular/libs/state/docs/concepts-and-best-practices.md

   taskChanges = this.state.$.pipe(distinctUntilKeyChanged('prop'));
   ```

-Observables and projection functions are named in a way they give us information about the returned data struckture.
+Observables and projection functions are named in a way that gives us information about the returned data structure.

 Think in Source => transfor => state/effect